ghozlan/notes/README.md

             cat .git/config

 - [x] upload a repo created on local server to GitHub:
-      1. Push an existing repository from the command line
+      1. Push an existing repository from the command line (the commands are given by GitHub after a new repo is created)

             git remote add origin https://github.com/ghozlan/<repo-name>.git
             git push -u origin master